scaleoutsystems/fedn/docs/introduction.rst

 What is Federated Learning?
 ===========================

-Federated learning (FL) is a decentralized approach to machine learning.
-It tackles the issues of centralized machine learning by allowing models to train on distributed data sources.
-Instead of moving the data, FL moves the computation to where the data is.
-The result is then combined into a globally-informed model, all this while preserving data privacy and security.
+Federated learning (FL) is a decentralized machine learning approach.
+Instead of collecting data in one place, FL sends the model to where the data is—training happens locally on distributed devices or systems.
+The results are then aggregated into a single global model, all while keeping raw data private and secure.

 Traditional machine learning
 -----------------------------

-Traditional machine learning utilizes a centralized approach.
-This  involves collecting data from various sources into one, centralized repository.
-This often being a cloud environment or a dedicated data center.
-Then algorithms are used to train models on the dataset.
-The resulting models can be deployed to make decisions based on new incoming data.
+Traditional machine learning is centralized.
+Data from various sources is collected into a single location - typically a cloud platform or data center — and training models on that combined dataset.

-This often works well, but the centralized approach to machine learning is facing challenges.
-There has been a  rapid increase of connected devices, sensors and distributed data sources.
-This in turn has led to an exponential increase in the volume and complexity of data being generated.
-At the same time, privacy, security and compliance concerns have made it harder to move and combine data from different sources.
+This method works well in many cases, but it’s increasingly limited.
+The rapid growth of connected devices, sensors and distributed data sources has led to an exponential increase in data volume and complexity.
+Meanwhile, privacy regulations and security concerns make centralizing this data difficult and expensive.

-The data needed to train machine learning models is often distributed.
-It can exist across several organizations, devices, or clients.
-This makes centralization challenging due to privacy risks and high transfer costs.
+Often, the data needed for training exists across many devices, organizations, or locations.
+Centralizing it is challenging due to privacy risks and high transfer costs.

 .. image:: img/machine_learning_centralized_decentralized.svg

 How federated learning works
 -----------------------------

-In federated learning, AI models are trained across multiple devices or servers (called client nodes) without needing to move the data off those devices.
-Here’s a simplified breakdown of how it works:
+In federated learning, models are trained across multiple devices or servers (called client nodes) without moving the data.
+Here's how it works:

-1. **Starting the global model -** The process begins with a global model on a central server.
-This could be any type of machine learning model, like a neural network or decision tree.
+1. **Initialize the global model -** A central server starts with an initial global model—like a neural network or decision tree.
-2. **Sending the model to clients -** The server sends the global model’s parameters to a group of selected client nodes.
-Each client uses its own local dataset, which stays securely on the device.
+2. **Sending to clients -** The model's parameters are sent to selected clients.
+Each client keeps its local dataset private.
-3. **Local training -** Each client trains the model using its local data, adjusting the model’s parameters based on what it learns from the data.
-This training process is repeated for several rounds, rather than continuing until full accuracy is achieved.
+3. **Local training -** Each client updates the model using its local data.
+This training is repeated in several rounds — not to completion.
 4. **Combining the updates -** The updated models from each client are sent back to the central server, where they are combined.
-A common approach is called Federated Averaging, where the server takes a weighted average of the updates from each client.

-At last, the improved global model is sent back to the clients for further training.
-This cycle continues until the model reaches a satisfactory level of accuracy.
+This cycle repeats until the global model reaches the desired accuracy.

 The FEDn framework
 --------------------

-The goal with FEDn is to provide a federated learning framework that is secure, scalable and easy-to-use.
-Our ambition is that FEDn supports the full journey from early testing/exploration, through pilot projects, to real-world depoyments and integration.
-We believe that that minimal code change should be needed to progress from early proof-of-concepts to production.
-This is reflected in our core design:
+FEDn is a federated learning framework focused on security, scalability, and ease of use.
+It supports the full development lifecycle—from early experiments to production deployments—with minimal code changes.
+Key design goals include:

 -  **Minimal server-side complexity for the end-user**.
-Running a proper distributed FL deployment is hard.
-With FEDn Studio we seek to handle all server-side complexity and provide a UI, REST API and a Python interface to help users manage FL experiments and track metrics in real time.
+FEDn Studio handles orchestration, providing a UI, REST API, and Python interface for managing experiments and tracking metrics in real time.

--  **Secure by design.** FL clients do not need to open any ingress ports.
-Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (Jason Web Tokens) provides flexible integration in a range of production environments.
+-  **Secure by design.** Clients never need to open inbound ports. gRPC, token-based authentication (JWT) and RBAC provides flexible and secure integration.

 -  **ML-framework agnostic**.
-A black-box client-side architecture lets data scientists interface with their framework of choice.
+A black-box client-side architecture lets data scientists use any ML framework.

--  **Cloud native.** By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.
+-  **Cloud native.** Deploy on public cloud, private cloud, or on-prem infrastructure.

--  **Scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
-FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.
+-  **Scalability and resilience.** Multiple combiners can balance load.
+FEDn handles failures in all critical components and manages intermittent client-connections.

--  **Developer and DevOps friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.
-Extensions and integrations are facilitated by a flexible plug-in architecture.
+-  **Developer and DevOps friendly.** Logging, tracing, and plugin architecture simplify monitoring, debugging, and extending the system.

 Features
 --------